 I included a fish symbol in Motobu, which I will explain in a moment.
-First I want to help you understand where Motobu is and my interaction with the town’s tourism office.
+First, I want to help you understand where Motobu is and my interaction with the town’s tourism office.

-Millions of people pass this quiet town on the way to the world famous Churaumi aquarium.
+Millions of people pass this quiet town on the way to the world-famous Churaumi aquarium.
 It’s small, and the downtown core is hidden from the main road, so many don’t even realize its existence.
 Its name is Motobu.

-Strolling around downtown core Motobu, you will find a couple eateries where the tourists gather.
+Strolling around downtown core Motobu, you will find a couple of eateries where the tourists gather.
 One of them is particularly famous among tourists from Taiwan and Korea.

-I learn about Motobu when I was invited by a local paper company to meet with the Tourism Department of Motobu town.
+I learned about Motobu when I was invited by a local paper company to meet with the Tourism Department of Motobu town.
 They wanted to use the map at their local festival.
 I wasn’t aware of any gathering in Motobu.
 News from this place hardly spread to the south side of the island.
-In the original version of my map, I didn’t incorporate any famous local products in the map, which irritated the staff of the Motobu tourism board.
+In the original version of my map, I didn’t incorporate any famous local products on the map, which irritated the staff of the Motobu tourism board.

 “You don’t know about Katsuo?”

 Katsuo is a local fish, also known as Bonito or Skipjack Tuna.
-You know that brown dancing flake on the grilled Japanese octopus balls, Motobu produces lots of them, lots.
+You know that brown dancing flake on grilled Japanese octopus balls, Motobu produces lots of them, lots.